louisrubet/multi-distro-packager/README.md

 ## Principles

-Your app is built and packaged docker containers matching to the distros you declared.
+Your app is built and packaged in the docker containers matching to the distros you declared.

-The whole process looks like:
+For a given distro and version the whole process looks like:

-- creating a docker image based on the distro names and versions indicated in the manifest file,
+- fetching the docker image and installing the standard dev packages,
-- installing the complementary development packages,
+- creating a docker container and installing the complementary user development packages,
-- app building and installing,
+- building, installing and packaging the user app,
-- app packaging,
-- app installation testing.
+- testing the app installation.

+The docker containers are run as root in order to install the complementary development dependencies.

+The user application is built and installed as the user `packager` (uid=1000, gid=1000).

+For the final test the generated package is installed with its runtime dependencies in a new container.

 ## Installation from this repository